Amber Court: Formation of the Management Corporation

+Challenges maintaining the building

-The project got into trouble because of the Asian financial crisis in 1997, and Villa Genting Development went into liquidation in 2000.
-Amber Court Liaison Committee (ACLC), consisting of Amber court owners, was formed for administration.
-Due to the financial crisis, some owners could not pay for service and maintenance which made the place difficult to manage.
-The wet and foggy climate in Genting Highlands promoted the growth of red-colored algae or mold on the facade.
-This resulted in a neglected and abandoned appearance which inspired peoples' imagination and led to many ghost stories.
+The wet and foggy climate in Genting Highlands promoted the growth of red algae and mold on the facade.
+This resulted in a neglected and abandoned appearance which inspired peoples' imagination and led to many haunted stories.

-In 2012 Amber Court was partially renovated.
-This included outdoor and indoor repairs and the building was completely repainted.
-Shortly afterwards, Amber Court started to deteriorate again.
-Because of new development projects in Genting Highlands, owners rented out their units to companies which accommodated foreign workers in Amber Court.
-The remote location, illegal activities, security issues, rooftop/pipe leaks, and difficulties in water supply contributed to the decline of Amber Court.
-With the Strata Management Act of 2013 Amber Court Management Corporation (ACMC) was formed.

 The building is undergoing renovation work and bears a new grey paint scheme.
 About RM1.4 million were spent as of June 2022.

 Billion Court

-Road leading to Amber Court and Ion Delemen in 2016.
-The number on the mechanical penthouse is the old resort phone number.

 Villa Genting Properties Sdn Bhd (VGP) (also a subsidiary of Villa Genting Berhad) developed the Billion Court Resort Condominium (Hilltop Condominiums) next to Amber Court.
 The project was presented to purchasers in March 1996 at the Shangri-La Hotel Kuala Lumpur.
 Construction of the project consisting of three (initial four) 26-storey blocks, two 9-storey blocks, and a 6-storey car park started.
 The project cost was around 100 million Malaysian Ringgit (approx. 37 million US dollars).
 The architect was ADC Akitek Sdn Bhd and engineer was Meinhardt (Malaysia) Sdn Bhd.
 During construction, Villa Genting Properties got into a legal dispute with the construction company Muhibbah Engineering (M) Bhd.
 Billion Court could not be finished because of the Asian Financial Crisis, and Villa Genting Properties was included in the Malaysian blacklist for developers involved in abandoned projects.
 In 2012, the NCT Group took over the project that was inactive since 2002, and developed the site with the Ion Delemen high-rise complex.